nathanKramer/swiggity/README.md

 A few lines of bash to automate git tags, and github releases with a change log, for a CD project.
 Viable only if you do not care about semantic versioning in the context of your project.

-NB: This is a couple of hours worth of largely untested bash, that force pushes to your repository, so don't just copy it and use it.

-## How it works

-Swiggity basically just keeps track of two "rolling" branches: "blue" and "green".
-These might correspond with blue/green stacks in a blue/green deploy process.

-Use swiggity in your release pipeline, and these branches will be updated everytime a release occurs, and will be used to submit a release to github containing an automatically generated changelog.

-Do *_NOT_* use these branches for development, because they will be [yolo-plopped on](https://www.github.com/nathanKramer/lit-git) indiscriminately.

 ### Requirements

 - A git repository exists in your current working directory